lalamove/challenge/backend.md

  - Python

 **Solution requirements:**
- - Source code must be stored in git repository (you can send it as zip file, github or bitbucket link, dropbox public folder, etc.).
+ - Source code must be stored in git repository (you can send it as zip file, github or bitbucket link, dropbox public folder, etc.)
- - Must run in Docker container(s). `DOCKERFILE` and `docker-compose.yml` must be provided.
+ - Must run in Docker container(s). `DOCKERFILE` and `docker-compose.yml` must be provided
+ - Must be asynchronous
- - Must be horizontally scalable.
+ - Must be horizontally scalable
  - There is no specific requirements regarding documentation, architecture, etc. but **we expect your solution to be production ready**

 **Task:**